Homemade Japanese mayonnaise is easily prepared with a few ingredients.

 This mayo recipe is part of our Japanese food series.

-She runs a popular Japanese food takeaway in Goa, India, and we filmed all this back in February.
+She runs a popular Japanese food takeaway in Goa, India.

 This mayo is prepared from scratch with a handful of whole ingredients.